PolyhedralDev/TerraWiki/pages/tutorials/Creating-a-Pack.md

     ###### EDITOR TIP

-    > We highly recommend using a text editor like VSCode that provides support for YAML syntax highlighting and file
+    > We highly recommend using a text editor or IDE such as VSCode or InteliJ, which provides support for YAML syntax
-    > browsing support, as it will make things much more streamlined and easy for you, the config editor!
+    > highlighting and file browsing support, as it will make things much more streamlined and easy for you, the config
+    > editor!

 5. Set up an ID for your new pack: